 Brazil is a country with free markets and open and competitive industries.
-By registering a domain in Brazil, the company owner proves its legitimacy which helps in local marketing and promotion of the brand.
-Such brand will be much more recognizable by the inhabitants of Brazil.
+By registering a domain in Brazil, the company owner proves its legitimacy which helps in local marketing, digital marketing, and promotion of the brand.
+Such a brand will be much more recognizable by the inhabitants of Brazil.

 Aspects of SEO desired in Brazil

 SEO in Brazil is based on being active on social media platforms.
 It’s a great way to improve both brand recognition and trust.
 Content marketing is another aspect.
 All your texts should be unique, diverse, and more importantly – attractive for the users.
 Remember about the proper translation of your content.
 In Brazil, numerous companies support their SEO activities with paid search results.
 It’s a perfect solution that speeds up promotional activities.
 As we’ve already written in the article, more and more Brazilians shop online via their smartphones.
 Therefore, it’s worth investing in responsive web designs.
 Local keyword research is also a must in the Brazilian SEO.